Weather & Emergency Closure Information

 - District Emergency Information Line: (360) 885-5343 (Updated by 6:00 AM on impacted days)

 Battle Ground Public Schools administrators take many factors into consideration when determining school closures, and then notify the media and place calls to families and staff through our automated notification system.
 Additional announcements are made on the district’s web page, emergency closure line, social media pages and FlashAlert News.
-Programs such as Aspire, Skills Center, and alternative schools are also included in the notification process.
+Programs such as Aspire, Cascadia Technical Academy (Skills Center), and alternative schools are also included in the notification process.

 This is a parent-friendly guide with detailed information about weather-related closures and late starts.
 We recommend downloading this guide and posting it in a handy location.
 Read below for additional closure and late-start information, including times, snow bus routes and more.